AIM: An Adaptive and Iterative Mechanism for Differentially Private Synthetic Data: Discussion and Limitations

-In this work, we assumed the input data was discrete, and each attribute had a finite domain with a reasonably small number of possible values.
+\fancyPara{Handling Mixed Data Types} In this work, we assumed the input data was discrete, and each attribute had a finite domain with a reasonably small number of possible values.
 Data with numerical attributes must be appropriately discretized before running \aim.
 The quality of the discretization could have a significant impact on the quality of the generated synthetic data.
 Designing mechanisms that appropriately handle mixed (categorical and numerical) data type is an important problem.
-There may be more to this problem than meets the eye: a new definition of a workload and utility metric may be in order, and new types of measurements and post-processing techniques may be necessary to handle numerical data.
-Note that some mechanisms, like GAN-based mechanisms, expect numerical data as input, and categorical data must be one-hot encoded prior to usage.
-While they do handle handle numerical data, their utility is often not competitive with even the simplest marginal-based mechanisms we considered in this work \cite{tao2021benchmarking}.

-\paragraph*{\textbf{Utilizing Public Data}} A promising avenue for future research is to design synthetic data mechanisms that incorporate public data in a principled way.
+\fancyPara{Utilizing Public Data} A promising avenue for future research is to design synthetic data mechanisms that incorporate public data in a principled way.
 There are many places in which public data can be naturally incorporated into \aim, and exploring these ideas is a promising way to boost the utility of \aim in real world settings where public data is available.
-Early work on this problem includes \cite{liu2021leveraging, mckenna2021winning, liu2021iterative}, but these solutions leave room for improvement.
+Early work on this problem includes \cite{liu2021leveraging, mckenna2021winning, liu2021iterative}, but it certainly warrants additional research.